 The waiting list for housing owned by the Ridgefield Housing Authority provides an anecdotal measure of need.
-The list remains open, and names are added to it with each new application.
+The list remains open, and names are added with each application.
 However, because of limited turnover, the list may come to contain names of people who have secured other housing or who have died.
 When an opening occurs, the RHA staff works its way down the list to find someone who is both eligible and available to move in.